finxster/card-perks/replit.md

 - Duplicate household membership prevented
 - JWT tokens properly propagated in all API requests
 - Admin-only routes protected with role check
+- Perk ownership validation: Users can only edit/delete perks they created (createdBy check on PATCH/DELETE endpoints)